grimme-lab/qc2-teaching/doc/programming.rst

 ----------------------

 Up to now you only interacted with your Fortran program by standard input and standard output.
-For more complex program a complicated input file might be necessary or the output should be saved for later analysis in a file on disk.
+For a more complex program a complicated input file might be necessary or the output should be saved for later analysis in a file on disk.
 To perform this task you need to open and close your files.